Lions fend off Gorillas at John Lance Arena

 "Awesome.
 Huge.
 And we've been practicing free throws," McMahon said.
 "We just got back to the basics.
 Getting a lot of reps at the free throw line and got back to the fundamentals."

-Pitt State out-rebounded Southern 43-35.
-Along with that, the Gorillas scored 40 points in the paint to the Lions' 28.

-MSSU is back in action on Thursday as Fort Hays State (11-3, 6-2 MIAA) comes to the Leggett & Platt Athletic Center in Joplin.
-PSU welcomes Nebraska-Kearney (5-8, 2-6 MIAA) to Pittsburg, Kansas on Thursday.
-Both games are 7:30 p.m. tipoffs.

-The Lions and Gorillas will meet again on Saturday, Feb.
+The Lions and Gorillas will meet again Saturday, Feb.
 17, in Joplin.

-"We'll definitely be ready," English II said.
+"We'll definitely be ready," English said.
 "Losing this one at home hurts.
-Next time we see them we'll be prepared."
+Next time we see them, we'll be prepared."